BaiGanio/company-house/README.md

 ***
 ## _How it works:_

+- _To resolve shared hosting delays - top 5 companies are fetched from the database and are taken for the demo_
 - _FE Angular project allows you to search data for any company in the register. (which register?)_
-- _To resolve shared hosting delays - top 5 companies from the search result are taken for the demo_

   - With Found Data: